compassion fatigue, emotional depletion, and leadership stress with specialized psychoanalytic support." />

 Develop a cohesive sense of self that enables empathy without over-identification with organizational stress or employee struggles.

-Identify personal stress patterns and cognitive blind spots to improve judgment in HR situations.
+Identify personal stress patterns and cognitive blind spots to improve judgment in conflict situations.

 4. Fostering Human-Centered Strategies